RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-use-the-batch-sampling-app.md

 ## Entering data for Batch Sampling

+Be aware that this application will only create the sample preparations.
+It will not attach them to the sampling request record.
+This will need to be carried out manually.
 The fields for the Batch Sampling procedure are on this form, and are completed as follows:

 ## Prep Type